-2. Place your Mane Character, "Start" side up, in your home.
+Place your Mane Character, "Start" side up, in your home.
+(If this deck came with more than one Mane Character, choose one to use during the game and set any others aside.)

 3. Choose a Problem card marked "Starting Problem" from your Problem deck and place it, face-up, between yourself and your opponent.
 (Make sure that the game text is facing you and not your opponent.)